Ikarthikmb/VerilogFod/README.md

-# Writing Verilog Codes with icarus verilog
+# Verilog Codes

-### Steps to edit and run the code
+### Steps to edit and run the code with Icarus Verilog

 Step-1: Write a verilog code

 ```